ZhipingYang/VerticalTree/README.md

 ## License

-XYDebugView is available under the MIT license.
+VerticalTree is available under the MIT license.
 See the LICENSE file for more info.